bmcculley/user_controller/README.md

 ### Contributing

-I'd be more then happy to recieve any help, whether you find a bug or just feel like helping out.
+I'd be more then happy to receive any help, whether you find a bug or just feel like helping out.
 I encourage you to open an [issue](https://github.com/bmcculley/user_controller/issues) or submit a [pull request](https://github.com/bmcculley/user_controller/pulls).

 Code is released under [Apache License v2 license](http://www.apache.org/licenses/LICENSE-2.0.html).